punit2006/-Advanced-Python-Tools/README.md

 4. Group the data by 'Department' and calculate the average salary for each department.

 5. Sort the DataFrame by 'Salary' in ascending order and save the result to a new CSV file.

+#ASSIGNMENT - 3

+Objective Practice data visualization techniques for better data representation.

+Step 1 Install Matplotlib using: pip install matplotlib

+Step 2 Create a new Python script matplotlib_assignment.ipynb.
+Import Matplotlib and follow these steps:

+1. Create a simple line plot for the following data:

+  x = [1, 2, 3, 4, 5]
+  y = [10, 15, 25, 30, 50]

+  a.
+Plot the data.
+  b.
+Customize the plot by adding a title, axis labels, and a grid.

+2. Create a bar graph to represent the marks scored by students in a subject:

+  students = ['John', 'Jane', 'Alice', 'Bob'] marks = [75, 85, 60, 90]

+  a.
+Plot the data as a bar graph.
+  b.
+Customize the colors and add a title.

+3. Create a pie chart to represent the percentage distribution of a company’s revenue from different regions:

+  regions = ['North America', 'Europe', 'Asia', 'Others'] revenue = [45, 25, 20, 10]

+  a.
+Create a pie chart with the region names as labels.
+  b.
+Highlight the region with the highest revenue.

+4. Generate a histogram to show the frequency distribution of randomly generated integers between 1 and 100 (sample size = 1000).